Things I Wish I Knew Before Starting A Living Room RemodelJune 28 2022

 GAS!
 Don’t touch it.
 Don’t even think about it.
 Call the pros, let them get you all set up.
 It’s not expensive and you won’t regret the peace of mind.

-9. If someone could only make one change to their living room, which one would have the biggest impact?
+9. If someone could only make one change, which one would have the biggest impact?

 I always recommend new pillows!
 Pillows can make a HUGE difference.
 PRO TIP: not the actual cushions, but the little extra pillows that come with your couch… DONATE THEM IMMEDIATELY.
 Those are the pillows to replace to make your couch feel cozy and fresh.

-10. What’s the most common problem you’ve run into with ordering materials for the living room?
+10. What’s the most common problem you’ve run into with ordering materials?

 Scale in the living room can be really tough and ordering online is so hard.
 A coffee table that might look great in a smaller living room is going to look lost in a large living room.
 My advice is to tape everything out on the floor and always check the height of the coffee table.